learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Swift_Mapkit.md

 Beyond these introductory examples, `MapCameraPosition` has a big potential and is very useful when creating dynamic maps.

 ## Additional Resources
-MapKit for SwiftUI is very large and has a lot of possible implementations, so this tutorial was just the tip of the ice berg!
+MapKit for SwiftUI is very large and has a lot of possible implementations, so this tutorial was just the tip of the iceberg!
 Below are some additional resources that could help with your MapKit journey.

 **How to...**